synarete/silofs/README.md

 private data, and without paying high costs and extra resources due to re-packing.
 See [Why Silofs?](#why-silofs) for more details.

+The name silofs is an acronym to "Secured Immutable Large Objects File System".

 ## Build and Install